BrandanKeen/capstone-central-florida-tornado-1998/graphics/reanalysis/README.md

 This directory showcases meteorological plots generated using **ERA5 reanalysis data**.

-Plots are grouped by domain and pressure level or meteorological variable.
+Plots are grouped by domain and pressure level.

 ---